Want to put your commitment to sustainability front and center with customers? Then give them products that can be easily recycled.

 Automobiles are the most recycled consumer product in the world today, and on average, the industry now designs cars so that 80% of its parts can be recycled.
 Leading manufacturers, such as BMW, have reached the 95% mark.

 The point of all these examples?
 Whether the industry is big or small, or the products simple or complex, you can find ways to make your product recyclable.
 The trick is to get people to recognize the product and then use it.

 Today, 35% of consumer waste is being recycled.
 People have options when it comes to recycling glass, cardboard, and cans.
 But it's not so easy to recycle consumer goods themselves.
 That's why brands and retailers are creating ways to collect end-of-life products.

 Consumers are rightfully anxious about the waste they're generating through consumption.
 They understand that they're part of the problem, and they're seeking partners to help them change their behaviors.

 Enter the incentive.

 In an earlier post, I mentioned that becoming a parent had made me a poorer global citizen.
 I was guilty of more consumption and more waste.
-But one source of pain that really stuck out for me?
+But one source of pain that stuck out for me?
 What to do with the essential-but-not-used-for-long baby carrier and car seats.
-Two growing kids and two cars meant that we had 6 car seats, each with a life of about 3 years.
+Two growing kids and two cars meant that we had six car seats, each with a life of about three years.